jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We find Netflix so compelling because stories are so clear.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 There is no debate.
 We take the protagonists' side every time.
 This moral clarity tells us precisely who the heroes and villains are, and therefore lets us commit our emotions.

-For example, we can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
+We can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
 We also get why Luke Skywalker's rebellion is righteous and worth fighting for!
 And know Darth Vader's empire is hellish and must be destroyed.

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.